The goal of this page is to discuss on methods and limitations in Improving Vision After Radial Keratotomy (RK)

 If you have had radial keratotomy and are looking for visual solutions you have come to the right page.
 Dr. Khanna is an authority on rehabilitating eyes after radial keratotomy.
-He is the first person tin the world to publish on results of Pi (Presbyopic Implants).
+He is the first person in the world to publish on results of Pi (Presbyopic Implants).
 International colleagues attend his lecture on this subject in Boston.
+Many patients have benefited with his knowledge and expertise.

 Dr. Khanna has helped many patients improve their sight after Radial Keratotomy (RK).